15 follow-up email templates that get replies

 5-7 days later

-This progression gives people time to think it over while keeping you visible.
+This gives recipients time to think without forgetting about you.
 Each follow-up should add new value rather than repeating the same message.

 Job search specifics